 The acid rain pounded against my suburban roof as I stared at the pile of food preps sprawled across my living room floor.
 Twenty-five pounds of rice, fifteen of beans, cases of canned goods, and a small mountain of #10 cans that had just arrived.
 All of it representing my family's salvation in a world increasingly coming apart at the seams – and not a goddamn place to put any of it.

 The garage, where temperatures swing from 40°F to 110°F depending on the season, would destroy half my investment before I could use it.
-The spare bedroom closet was already stuffed with last month’s haul.
+The spare bedroom closet was already stuffed with last month's haul.
 And the crawlspace?
-Might as well send an engraved invitation to every rodent within a five-mile radius: “Gourmet buffet now open.
-Bring your extended family.”
+Might as well send an engraved invitation to every rodent within a five-mile radius.

-If you’re stockpiling food, these four deadly enemies are already eyeing your stash, waiting to destroy everything you’ve worked for:
+SOLVE YOUR BUILDING CHALLENGESIf you're stockpiling food, these four deadly enemies are already eyeing your stash, waiting to destroy everything you've worked for.
+Here's what they don't want you to know about protecting your investment:

-That garage or attic might seem like a convenient dumping ground for your food stockpile, but it’s actually a death sentence for your preps.
+That garage might seem convenient, but it's actually a death sentence for your preps.
 Temperature swings are the express lane to spoilage:

 Your garage that hits 100°F in summer isn't storing food – it's running a science experiment in accelerated decomposition.

-Basements seem perfect until you realize you’re storing food in what’s essentially a cave.
-Humidity above 60% is creating a welcoming environment for:
+Basements seem perfect until you realize you're storing food in what's essentially a cave.
+Humidity above 60% creates a welcoming environment for:

 The system may have tried to design self-sufficiency out of your living space, but you're here because you refuse to surrender to their dependency trap.
 Here's how to fight back and win the storage war: